Chad Kaydo

 Chad Kaydo is a queer playwright from Ashtabula, Ohio, who writes intimately observed plays obsessed with friendship, mortality, and the existential questions hidden in the quotidian.

-Recently: I’M REPEATING MYSELF at the Brick, directed by Carsen Joenk (with The Omnivores and RHONDA).
-Workshops of WHERE IS MISS STONE? with Clubbed Thumb, and #’s at the 2025 Great Plains Theatre Commons New Play Festival.
+Recently: I’M REPEATING MYSELF at the Brick, directed by Carsen Joenk, produced by The Omnivores and RHONDA.
+Workshops of NARROWSBURG with Stage Left/Working Theater, WHERE IS MISS STONE? with Clubbed Thumb, and #’s at the 2025 Great Plains Theatre Commons New Play Festival.

 Chad was in the Clubbed Thumb 2024-2025 Early-Career Writers’ Group, and his work has been supported by Fresh Ground Pepper, HB Studio, Playhouse on Park, the Quickening Room, the Sewanee Writers’ Conference, and Theater Masters.

-As Playwright in Residence at the Brick, Chad produces and hosts Quick + Dirty, a development series for short works by new collaborators.
-(You should come...
+As Playwright in Residence at the Brick, Chad produced and hosted Quick + Dirty, a development series...

 Chad Kaydo is a queer playwright from Ashtabula, Ohio, who writes intimately observed plays obsessed with friendship, mortality, and the existential questions hidden in the quotidian.

-Recently: I’M REPEATING MYSELF at the Brick, directed by Carsen Joenk (with The Omnivores and RHONDA).
-Workshops of WHERE IS MISS STONE? with Clubbed Thumb, and #’s at the 2025 Great Plains Theatre Commons New Play Festival.
+Recently: I’M REPEATING MYSELF at the Brick, directed by Carsen Joenk, produced by The Omnivores and RHONDA.
+Workshops of NARROWSBURG with Stage Left/Working Theater, WHERE IS MISS STONE? with Clubbed Thumb, and #’s at the 2025 Great Plains Theatre Commons New Play Festival.

 Chad was in the Clubbed Thumb 2024-2025 Early-Career Writers’ Group, and his work has been supported by Fresh Ground Pepper, HB Studio, Playhouse on Park, the Quickening Room, the Sewanee Writers’ Conference, and Theater Masters.

-He is one-fifth of the theater collective The Omnivores.
+He is one-fifth of the playwrights collective The Omnivores.

 M.F.A., Hunter College.